NoahBres/LearnRoadRunner/docs/installing.md

 }
 ```

-6. We now need to copy over all the java files from the `TeamCode` folder located in the online quickstart repo (all the files from [this folder](https://github.com/acmerobotics/road-runner-quickstart/tree/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode)).
+8. We now need to copy over all the java files from the `TeamCode` folder located in the online quickstart repo (all the files from [this folder](https://github.com/acmerobotics/road-runner-quickstart/tree/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode)).
 Copy over all the files from both the `drive` and `util` folder into a location in your project, preferably just your `TeamCode` folder.
 These classes include all the files and utilities required for tuning and dashboard logging.

-7. Finally, you must edit your `FtcRobotControllerActivity.java` file to work with ftc-dashboard.
+9. Finally, you must edit your `FtcRobotControllerActivity.java` file to work with ftc-dashboard.
 Directions can be found [here](https://acmerobotics.github.io/ftc-dashboard/gettingstarted).<br><br>Or (preferably) just copy the `FtcRobotControllerActivity.java` file from the quickstart repo [here](https://github.com/acmerobotics/road-runner-quickstart/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/FtcRobotControllerActivity.java) and paste it into your project.
 Replace the `FtcRobotControllerActivity.java` file located in <span class="break-words">`YourFTCProject/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/FtcRobotControllerActivity.java`</span> with the file you downloaded from that GitHub link.

+   It is okay if there are errors in Android Studio.
+The project will build fine.

 ## Upgrading Firmware

 It is highly recommended that you upgrade the firmware on your Control Hub or Expansion Hub to the latest version.
 Firmware version 1.8.2 brings a number of improvements including: DC motor output linearity, improved close-loop controls, improved I2C speeds, and USB recovery for ESD faults.
 Road Runner's performance directly benefits from these improvements.

-Explicit directions to upgrade the Expansion/Control Hub firmware can be found [here](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Managing-a-Control-Hub#Updating-the-Expansion-Hub-Firmware).

-Directions to upgrade the Expansion Hub firmware can be found [here](http://www.revrobotics.com/software/#ExpansionHubFirmware).
+Directions to upgrade the Control/Expansion Hub firmware can be found [in the REV docs](https://docs.revrobotics.com/rev-control-system/managing-the-control-system/updating-firmware).

 **That's it!** You're set!
 The installation process is done.
 Now go on ahead and start tuning.